A plugin catalog is a configuration file that specifies plugins and their associated versions.

 jenkins-cli plugin-catalog --delete plugin-catalog-name

-For example, if you used the plugin catalog example above, then you would enter the command:
+For example, if you used the plugin catalog example above, then enter the following command:

 jenkins-cli plugin-catalog --delete additional-pipeline-plugins